 Now that we have gone through our list I hope a more complete picture emerges.
 A picture of the how-s and why-s.
 As Simon pointed out, we can indeed boil it down to one single concept – mindset with which we approach our work.

-How we view the world, the world of software development, is dramatically different between Waterfall and Agile.
+How we view the world, the world of software development, is dramatically different between Waterfall vs. Agile.